Rock climbing in Gariwerd

 What do I need to do before climbing?

-It is a climber's responsibility to do their research prior to heading out into the Grampians National Park.
-Current maps for rock climbing are available online and at Brambuk the National Park and Cultural Centre in Halls Gap, where Parks Victoria staff can provide further information on climbing in Gariwerd.
+It is a climber's responsibility to do their research prior to heading out into the Grampians (Gariwerd) National Park.
+The Gariwerd rock climbing visitor guide (PDF) is available online and at Brambuk the National Park and Cultural Centre in Halls Gap, where Parks Victoria staff can provide further information on climbing in Gariwerd.

 - Rock climbing can only occur in designated areas.